-E. Subject to the special rights of the holders of any outstanding series of Preferred Stock to elect directors, any vacancy occurring in the Board for any cause, and any newly created directorship resulting from any increase in the authorized number of directors, shall, unless (i) the Board determines by resolution that any such vacancies or newly created directorships shall be filled by the stockholders or (ii) as otherwise provided by law, be filled only by the affirmative vote of a majority of the directors then in office, even if less than a quorum, or by a sole remaining director, and not by the stockholders.
-Any director elected in accordance with the preceding sentence shall hold office for a term expiring at the annual meeting of stockholders at which the term of office of the class to which the director has been assigned expires or until such director's successor shall have been duly elected and qualified, or until such director's earlier death, resignation, disqualification or removal.

-F. During any period when the holders of any outstanding series of Preferred Stock, voting separately as a series or together with one or more other such series, have the right to elect additional directors pursuant to the provisions of this Restated Certificate of Incorporation, then upon commencement and for the duration of the period during which such right continues: (i) the number of directors fixed pursuant to Article VI(A) shall automatically be increased by such specified number of directors, and the holders of such series of Preferred Stock shall be entitled to elect the additional director so provided for or fixed pursuant to said provisions, and (ii) each such additional director's right to hold such office terminates pursuant to said provisions, whichever occurs earlier, subject to his or her earlier death, resignation, retirement, disqualification or removal.
-Whenever the holders of such series of Preferred Stock having any such right to elect one or more additional directors are divested of such right pursuant to the provisions of this Restated Certificate of Incorporation, the terms of office of such additional director shall directors are divested of such right pursuant to the provisions of this Restated Certificate of Incorporation, the terms of office of such additional director shall thereupon terminate (in which case each such additional director shall cease to be qualified as, and shall cease to be, a director) and the total number of directors of the corporation shall automatically be reduced accordingly.

-G. Election of directors need not be by written ballot unless the Bylaws shall so provide.
+- E. Subject to the special rights of the holders of any outstanding series of Preferred Stock to elect directors, any vacancy occurring in the Board for any cause, and any newly created directorship resulting from any increase in the authorized number of directors, shall, unless (i) the Board determines by resolution that any such vacancies or newly created directorships shall be filled by the stockholders or (ii) as otherwise provided by law, be filled only by the affirmative vote of a majority of the directors then in office, even if less than a quorum, or by a sole remaining director, and not by the stockholders.
+Any director elected in accordance with the preceding sentence shall hold office for a term expiring at the annual meeting of stockholders at which the term of office of the class to which the director has been assigned expires or until such director's successor shall have been duly elected and qualified, or until such director's earlier death, resignation, disqualification or removal. - F. During any period when the holders of any outstanding series of Preferred Stock, voting separately as a series or together with one or more other such series, have the right to elect additional directors pursuant to the provisions of this Restated Certificate of Incorporation, then upon commencement and for the duration of the period during which such right continues: (i) the number of directors fixed pursuant to Article VI(A) shall automatically be increased by such specified number of directors, and the holders of such series of Preferred Stock shall be entitled to elect the additional directors so provided for or fixed pursuant to said provisions, and (ii) each such additional director shall serve until such director's successor shall have been duly elected and qualified, or until such director's right to hold such office terminates pursuant to said provisions, whichever occurs earlier, subject to his or her earlier death, resignation, retirement, disqualification or removal.
+Whenever the holders of any series of Preferred Stock having any such right to elect one or more additional directors are divested of such right pursuant to the provisions of this Restated Certificate of Incorporation, the terms of office of such additional directors shall thereupon terminate (in which case each such additional director shall cease to be qualified as, and shall cease to be, a director) and the total number of directors of the corporation shall automatically be reduced accordingly. - G. Election of directors need not be by written ballot unless the Bylaws shall so provide.